2.2 Chemistry, Terminology, and Acronyms

 where “CnF2n+1” defines the length of the perfluoroalkyl chain tail, “n” is >2, and “R” represents the attached functional group head.
 Note that the functional group may contain one or more carbon atoms, which are included in the total number of carbons when naming the compound.

-Figure 2-6.
+Figure 2-7.
 The tail and head structure of PFOS and PFOA molecules.

 2.2.3.1 Perfluoroalkyl Acids (PFAAs)

-The PFAA group is divided into two major subgroups (as shown in Table 2-1 and Figure 2-4).
+The PFAA group is divided into two major subgroups (as shown in Table 2-2 and Figure 2-4).

-- Perfluoroalkyl carboxylic acids (PFCAs), or perfluoroalkyl carboxylates, are used commercially and can be formed as terminal degradation products of select precursor polyfluoroalkyl substances, such as fluorotelomer alcohols (FTOHs).
+- Perfluoroalkyl carboxylic acids (PFCAs), or perfluoroalkyl carboxylates, are used commercially and can be formed as terminal transformation products of select precursor polyfluoroalkyl substances, such as fluorotelomer alcohols (FTOHs).
 An example PFCA is PFOA.

-- Perfluoroalkane sulfonic acids (PFSAs), or perfluoroalkane sulfonates, also are used commercially and can be formed as terminal degradation products of select precursor polyfluoroalkyl substances, such as perfluoroalkane sulfonamido ethanols (FASEs).
+- Perfluoroalkane sulfonic acids (PFSAs), or perfluoroalkane sulfonates, also are used commercially and can be formed as terminal transformation products of select precursor polyfluoroalkyl substances, such as perfluoroalkane sulfonamido ethanols (FASEs).
 An example PFSA is PFOS.

 Other subgroups of PFAAs are introduced below.
-Some of those are compounds that are receiving increasing attention, are being added to commercial laboratory target analyte lists, and are being detected in the environment.
+Some of these are compounds that are receiving increasing attention, are being added to commercial laboratory target analyte lists, and are being detected in the environment.
 Other PFAAs include:

 - perfluoroalkane sulfinic acids (PFSiAs), associated with the electrochemical fluorination (ECF) process and also occurring as intermediate environmental transformation products